What We Do

 We are also educators and advocates who work cooperatively with other organizations to rescue injured, orphaned and displaced wildlife when they are unable to, and with Costa Rica’s electric company (ICE) to prevent electrocutions.

 As the Executive Director, Vicki oversees and participates in all Sibu Sanctuary operations and ensures the sanctuary runs smoothly and efficiently.
 Caring for primates is not a far stretch from her educational background, having received her degree in Elementary Education with a focus on Early Childhood Development from Slippery Rock University in her home state of Pennsylvania.

 Vicki’s love for nature and animals began at a young age.
-Growing up on the country side of western Pennsylvania she was very fortune to be surrounded by nature, with gardens, farms, orchards, corn fields, and serene forests.
+Growing up in the countryside of western Pennsylvania, she was very fortunate to be surrounded by nature, with gardens, farms, orchards, corn fields, and serene forests.